techcommdude/commerce/README.md

 * username: **guest**
 * password: **123**

-Some of the technologies used:
+Some of the technologies I used when building this demo application:

 * Visual Studio Code
 * Django web framework